 Bath & Body Works is another popular U.S. retailer, albeit for personal care products such as toiletries and fragrances rather than makeup and skincare.
 The company, which generated over 7.8 billion U.S. dollars in sales in 2021, showed a brand recognition share of nearly 90 percent among digital buyers and was popular among 50 percent.

 Social media revamps the beauty industryGiven the variety of beauty and personal care brands, how do consumers choose which products to buy and where to buy them?
 One major contributor to this decision-making process is social media.
 Globally, around seven in ten shoppers cited social media as a source of discovery or inspiration for products and brands.
 Among U.S. consumers, regardless of whether the content is posted by friends, brands, or influencers, social channels undeniably influence purchasing decisions.
 Digital content and online video content have become some of the most lucrative forms of marketing during the last decade, and nowhere is the influence of such channels more evident than in the beauty industry.

-Today’s consumers no longer have to frequent brick-and-mortar stores for beauty and make-up advice, but instead, expand their beauty horizons from home.
-Millions of digital natives are turning to tutorials and reviews on social media platforms like Instagram and video-sharing site YouTube for the latest trends in the beauty world.
-By clicking on content and subsequently buying the products on offer, beauty shoppers are boosting sales numbers and simultaneously producing a new type of online celebrity.
-For beauty companies, this rise of self-made beauty experts like Jeffree Star or James Charles provides a new platform to engage beauty audiences and expand brand awareness.
+Today’s consumers no longer have to frequent brick-and-mortar stores for beauty and make-up advice but instead expand their beauty horizons from home.
+Millions of digital natives are turning to tutorials and reviews on social networks like Instagram and video-sharing site YouTube for the latest trends in the beauty world.
+By clicking on content and subsequently buying the products on offer, beauty shoppers are boosting sales numbers and simultaneously producing new online celebrities.
+For beauty companies, the rise of self-made beauty experts like Nikkie Tutorials or James Charles creates the perfect storm to engage beauty audiences and expand brand awareness.
 In turn, such cooperations help influencers and beauty content creators earn eight-digit sums each year.